 13. CBGB “Classic” Tee:

 At the risk of sounding cliche, we’re going to say that CBGB’s is the place where it all began.
-Started in 1973 as a would-be country and blue grass bar (CBGB actually stands for Country Blue Grass and Blues) by the famed Hilly Kristal, CBGB’s would become the incubator from which the eggs of rock and roll sub-genres like punk, hardcore, and new wave would eventually hatch.
-The famous CBGB stage became the soap box for some of America’s most iconic rock and roll outfits, including Patti Smith, The Ramones, Joan Jett (remember “I Love Rock and Roll?”), and later, hardcore bands like The Cro-Mags, Agnostic Front, and Gorilla Biscuits.
-The classic font of the shirt is based off the original CBGB’s sign, hand painted by Kristal himself, upon the venue’s opening.
+Started in 1973 as a would-be country and bluegrass bar (CBGB actually stands for Country Blue Grass and Blues) by the famed Hilly Kristal, CBGB’s would become the incubator from which the eggs of rock and roll sub-genres like punk, hardcore, and new wave would eventually hatch.
+The famous CBGB stage became the soapbox for some of America’s most iconic rock and roll outfits, including Patti Smith, The Ramones, Joan Jett (remember “I Love Rock and Roll?”), and later, hardcore bands like The Cro-Mags, Agnostic Front, and Gorilla Biscuits.
+The classic font of the shirt is based on the original CBGB’s sign, hand painted by Kristal himself, upon the venue’s opening.
 Even if you didn’t know what “CBGB” stood for, you probably know what it represents — the birthplace of American underground rock.

 About the Author